 Dr. Tsangyao (T.Y.)
-Chen attended Taipei Teachers College and worked as a schoolteacher in Taiwan before
+Chen attended Taipei Teachers College and worked as a school teacher in Taiwan

-pursuing a Master of Education degree at Ohio University in Athens, After receiving his master’s degree,
+pursuing a Master of Education degree at Ohio University in Athens, Ohio.
+After receiving his master’s

 Dr. Chen went back to Asia to work for non-governmental organizations in Cambodia and Taiwan in the

-areas of humanitarian relief and environmental protection before going back to Athens, OH to complete
+areas of humanitarian relief and environmental protection before going back to Athens to complete

 his doctorate in Instructional Technology.

-During the course of the doctoral program, Dr. Chen worked as a Technology Specialist and then Assistant
+During the course of the doctoral program, Dr. Chen worked part-time as a Technology Specialist in the

-Director for Information Systems at the college and university levels.
+Director for Information Systems.
 After completing the doctorate,

-Afterwards, Dr. Chen joined Chung Yuan University as an Assistant Professor for Management Information
+Dr. Chen later joined Chung Yuan Christian University as an Assistant Professor for Management

-Systems.
-While engaging in teaching and research in information systems, Dr. Chen managed international
+Information Systems.
+While engaging in teaching and research in information systems, Dr. Chen managed

 In 2016, Dr. Chen came to Florida State University on a research leave and stayed for his second